 The Future of Polystyrene

 Committing to closing the loop to move towards a circular economy for plastics is the next step in the evolution of polystyrene.
 Companies like INEOS Styrolution are working closely with plastic recycling technology partners with the goal of increasing global access to advanced recycling technologies.
 As polystyrene continues its ever-evolving story, we hope to ensure the polystyrene of today will be in continual use well beyond the next 90 years, too.

 Learn more about high-purity mechanical recycling of polystyrene

-Learn more about chemical recycling of polystyrene
+Learn more about advanced recycling of polystyrene

 Learn more about bio-attributed styrenics